Skip to main content

 Long documentsGoogle GeminiExcellent long-context handling

-Math and scienceReasoning/Thinking variantsStep-by-step problem solving
+Math and scienceAny model with Thinking enabledStep-by-step problem solving

 Quick Decision Guide

-├─ Yes → Use a fast/mini/flash model
+├─ Simple, quick task → Use a fast/mini/flash model

-├─ Yes → Use a Reasoning/Thinking model
+├─ Deep reasoning required → Use a flagship model with Thinking enabled

 Our Recommendations